Owner-Operator vs Company Driver

 Practical Tips

-• Build a 3-6 month emergency fund before going O/O to cover slow periods and unexpected repairs.
+- Build a 3-6 month emergency fund before going O/O to cover slow periods and unexpected repairs.
+Apply this guidance to your specific circumstances, adjusting as needed for local conditions, material availability, and your particular requirements.

-• Consider lease-purchase programs as a middle ground, but read contracts carefully for hidden costs.
+- Consider lease-purchase programs as a middle ground, but read contracts carefully for hidden costs.
+Keeping a written record of this information helps you make consistent, data-driven decisions over time rather than relying on memory alone.

-• Company drivers should factor in home time, route preferences, and quality of life, not just pay.
+- Company drivers should factor in home time, route preferences, and quality of life, not just pay.
+Start implementing this practice on a small scale to verify the results before applying it across your entire project or operation.

 Frequently Asked Questions